dodokek/Alpha-Blending/README.md

 I will add one internal cycle, to calculate one point 1000 times.
 This is going to *lower the impact* of graphic library.

-> Assuming 800x600 foreground image size
+> Assuming 800x600 foreground image size.
 > System info: Core i5, 9th gen.

 **Average FPS: 10**